Box Hill North

 PROFILE FAQ

-Box Hill North has strong levels of nearby infrastructure activity, ranking in the top 40% nationally
+Box Hill North has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 35 projects that may affect the region.
-Notable initiatives include North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), Eastern Freeway Upgrades - Tram Road to Springvale Road, Box Hill Hospital Redevelopment, and Box Hill Metropolitan Activity Centre - Public Realm.
-The following list details those most likely to be relevant.
+AreaSearch has identified 35 projects that may affect this region.
+Notable ones include North East Link - Eastern Freeway Upgrades (Tram Road to Springvale Road), Box Hill Hospital Redevelopment, Box Hill Metropolitan Activity Centre - Public Realm, and Eastern Freeway Upgrades - Tram Road to Springvale Road.
+The following list details those likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.